If you are interested in becoming a Faculty Associate of the GLRC, please fill out this form.

 Thomas Collombat is Assistant Professor in Social Sciences at the Université du Québec en Outaouais.
 He holds a Ph.D. in Political Science and Political Economy from Carleton University.
 His research focuses on labour internationalism in the Americas, the socio-political analysis of the Québec labour movement, and union democracy in a comparative approach, particularly between North America and Western Europe.

-Dr. Cynthia Cranford is an Associate Professor of Sociology at the University of Toronto.
+Dr. Cynthia Cranford is a Professor of Sociology at the University of Toronto.
 Professor Cynthia Cranford studies inequalities of gender, work and migration, and collective efforts to resist them.
-She has analyzed this nexus of inequalities and resistance through both in-depth, case studies of precarious migrant workers, like janitors in Los Angeles and temporary agency workers in Toronto, and analyses of insecure labour markets in Canada and the U.S. Her recent research compares the social organization of in-home personal care and support – the bodywork, emotion-work and housework that allows elderly, chronically ill and disabled people to live at home – across different contexts.
-Dr. Cranford’s book, Home Care Fault Lines: Understanding Tensions and Creating Alliances (2020, Cornell University Press) analyzes the dynamics that exacerbate, and alleviate, tensions between elderly and disabled people’s quest for flexible services and workers’ pursuit of security.
+She has analyzed this nexus of inequalities and resistance through both in-depth, case studies of precarious migrant workers, like janitors in Los Angeles and temporary agency workers in Toronto, and analyses of insecure labour markets in Canada and the U.S. Her recent research compares the social organization of in-home personal care and support – the bodywork, emotion-work and housework that allows aging, chronically ill and disabled people to live at home – across different contexts.
+Dr. Cranford’s book, Home Care Fault Lines: Understanding Tensions and Creating Alliances (2020, Cornell University Press) was co-winner of the Distinguished Scholarly Monograph Award from the Section on Labor and Labor Movements of the American Sociological Association.
+The book analyzes the dynamics that exacerbate, and alleviate, tensions between elderly and disabled people’s quest for flexible services and workers’ pursuit of security.

 Evelyn Encalada Grez

-Dr. Encalada Grez is a transnational labour scholar and community-labour organizer committed to critical sociology and decolonial theories of knowledge production that centers diverse ways of knowing and precarious workers’ experiences within the margins of the global economy.
-She is the co-founder of the award wining collective, Justice for Migrant Workers, J4MW that has advocated for the rights of migrant farmworkers in Canada for two decades.
+Dr. Evelyn Encalada Grez is an Assistant Professor in Labour Studies and Sociology and Anthropology at Simon Fraser University in Coast Salish/British Columbia.
+She is a transnational labour scholar and community-labour organizer committed to critical sociology and decolonial theories of knowledge production that centers diverse ways of knowing and precarious workers’ experiences within the margins of the global economy.
+She is the co-founder of the award wining collective, Justice for Migrant Workers, J4MW that has advocated for the rights and status of migrant farmworkers in Canada for two decades.
 Her research bridges grass-roots activism with academic scholarship and through this approach Dr. Encalada Grez has extensively documented the lives of Mexican migrant farmworker women who work and forge transnational livelihoods between rural Canada and rural Mexico.
-Faculty profile page: https://tinyurl.com/evgrez
+Born in Chile during the military dictatorship and settling in Canada with her family as a child, her immigrant working-class struggles and forced migration inspire her academic and political work for global justice.
+View her faculty profile page here.

 Dr. Ibukun Olorunisola Kolawole is a Senior Lecturer in the department of Human Resources and Employment Relations, Faculty of Management Sciences, Lagos State University, Ojo, Nigeria.He obtained a PhD degree in Industrial, Organisational and Labour Studies from the University of KwaZulu-Natal, Durban, South Africa.
 His area of research interest is situated at the intersection of changing nature of work, labour movement and labour regulations.